-In the summer of 2009, Marissa Hammond came to us as a wide-eyed UNE freshman with little experience in research science.
-She has since blossomed into a NOAA scholarship award winner who has been accepted into a highly respected graduate program in fisheries management and policy.
-Here is what she had to say about how the Wells Reserve played a part in that journey…
+In the summer of 2009, Marissa Hammond came to us as a wide-eyed freshman with little experience in research science.
+She has blossomed into a NOAA scholarship award winner who has been accepted into a highly respected graduate program in fisheries management and policy.

 I am on board the EPA Ocean Survey Vessel BOLD, with the opportunity to do ichthyoplankton (larval fish) monitoring at sea to supplement the nearly weekly ichthyoplankton tows my fellow intern Amanda has been doing this summer at Wells Harbor.
 We are interested in comparing the types of larval fish that are present a little way out to sea with those present in the harbor.
 Darcie Ritch, another summer intern who is working on her master’s degree at Antioch New England, is hoping to use the larval fish data I’m helping to collect on this trip in her masters project.
 Here is one of the first creatures we caught, a tiny lobster.